dteklavya/kodeKloud-level-3-kubernetes/deploy-guestbook-app-on-k8/Problem.md

                         - containerPort: 80
     ```

-2. Create a service named frontend.
-Its type should be NodePort, port should be 80 and its nodePort should be 30009.
+2. Create a service named `frontend`.
+Its type should be NodePort, port should be `80` and its nodePort should be `30009`.
     ```
     apiVersion: v1
     kind: Service